ipkevin/John-Wick-Blackjack-Game/README.md

 ### Technologies Used

-React, Node, Boardgame.io, Sockets.io, Netlify
+React, Node, Boardgame.io, Sockets.io, Netlify, Photoshop

 All styling and visuals are done with native React, HTML5, and CSS3

 ### How to Use